estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 and opening the browser in `localhost:3000`.
 The Web Component should **not** appear on the screen.
 Try changing the `showSearchResult` variable to `true` inside `index.html` and check if the Web Component appears on the screen (it should).
 Then, try entering your name and then click the Google search link to see the result.

-Change `showSearchResult` back to `false` in order to do the build in the next step.
+Change `showSearchResult` back to `false` in order to do the build step.